jazzyisj/unavailable-entities-sensor/README.md

 Uncomment the `group.ignored_unavailable_entities definition` and add the entity to the group entities list.
 ### Ignore Matching Entities
 If you have several entities to ignore that share a common uniquly identifiable portion of their entity_id name you can exclude them without adding each individual sensor to the ingore_entities group by adding a rejectattr filter using a search test.
 You can add as many of these filters as you need.

 Be as specific as possible in your filters so you don't exclude unintended entities!

-Eg You have these sensors in your configuration.
-And want to exclude just the wifi signal strengh sensors.
+For example, You have these sensors in your configuration and want to exclude just the wifi signal strengh sensors.
 Rejecting a search of 'wifi_' will also exclude the binary connected sensor.

     - binary_sensor.wifi_connected
     - sensor.wifi_downstairs